-Personal appearance and dress of persons participating in ceremonies at the Tomb of the Unknown Soldier will adhere to the dress standards expected of such dignified occasions.
+Personal appearance and dress of persons participating in ceremonies at the Tomb of the Unknown Soldier should adhere to the standards expected of such dignified occasions.
 The minimum standard is business casual, defined as:

-- For men: A combination of collared shirt (such as a dress shirt or polo shirt), trousers (such as khakis or blue, green, brown, or black trousers) with a belt and appropriate shoes.
-A blazer or business jacket and tie can optionally be added.
+For men: A collared shirt (such as a dress shirt or polo shirt) and trousers (such as khakis or blue, green, brown or black trousers) with a belt and appropriate shoes.
+A blazer or business jacket and tie can be added.

-- For women: A reasonable length skirt (knee length) or trousers of a non-denim material combined with a top that covers the shoulders (such as a blouse, dress shirt, or sweater set) and appropriate shoes are considered acceptable.
+For women: A reasonable length skirt (knee length) or trousers of a non-denim material, combined with a top that covers the shoulders (such as a blouse, dress shirt or sweater set) and appropriate shoes.
 An informal dress with appropriate skirt length is also acceptable.

 The following attire is considered not appropriate for participation in the ceremonies: